Starz Entertainment: 2010s

-On April 1, 2015, according to Deadline, Lionsgate announced it has created its new label, Lionsgate Premiere.
+On April 1, 2015, Lionsgate announced it has created its new label, Lionsgate Premiere.
 This new label will handle up to 15 releases a year, targeting young audiences at theaters and digital outlets.
 The new label, part of the company's diversification effort, will incorporate Lionsgate and Summit Entertainment titles (including the Step Up film series and the Red film series) and then specialize in "innovative multiplatform and other release strategies" to reach "affinity audiences with branded content and targeted marketing."
 Marketing and Research SVP Jean McDowell will handle marketing, with distribution to be run by Adam Sorensen, who currently manages Western Sales.

 On November 10, 2015, Malone's two other companies, Liberty Global and Discovery, Inc. (now Warner Bros.
 Discovery), made a joint investment of $195–400 million in Lionsgate and acquired a 3.4% stake in the company.
 Then on June 30, 2016, Lionsgate agreed to acquire Starz Inc. for $4.4 billion in cash and stock.
 As of December 2016, it became the parent company of Starz Inc.

-On November 12, 2015, Lionsgate created a partnership with Armenian American television producer Craig Piligian when the studio acquired more than 50% of his Pilgrim Studios company worth $200 million.
+On November 12, 2015, Lionsgate created a partnership with television producer Craig Piligian when the studio acquired more than 50% of his Pilgrim Studios company worth $200 million.
 Piligian retained his position as CEO of the company while Pilgrim will continue to operate independently under Piligian.
 The deal made Lionsgate a major unscripted player.

 On July 13, 2016, Lionsgate acquired a minority stake in British unscripted television production startup company Primal Media.
 It was launched by Matt Steiner and Adam Wood, who originally launched Gogglebox Entertainment that was acquired by Sony Pictures Television.

 AT&T also owns an approximately 2% stake in Lionsgate.

 On December 15, 2017, the weekly US financial newspaper Barron's revealed that Malone was selling nearly 108,000 class B shares in Lionsgate for $3.2 million, or $29.63 each, from December 4 to 13.
 Malone now owns directly and indirectly 6 million nonvoting class B shares, as well as beneficially about 6 million class A shares, which carry one vote each.

-Following the Weinstein effect, Lionsgate was listed as one of 22 potential buyers interested in acquiring The Weinstein Company.
+Following sexual abuse allegations against producer Harvey Weinstein, Lionsgate was listed as one of 22 potential buyers interested in acquiring The Weinstein Company.

 In 2018, Lionsgate's newly launched digital content unit, Studio L, announced its first slate.
 In October 2018, Agapy Kapouranis replaced Peter Iacono as president of international television and digital distribution.

-Acquisition target in 2018

-In January 2018, it was reported that Lionsgate was being subject to a bidding war for a possible acquisition, with Amazon.com (which went on to announce its intent to acquire Metro-Goldwyn-Mayer on May 26, 2021), Comcast, Sony Pictures, Verizon Communications, CBS Corporation, and Viacom (with CBS and Viacom remerging into ViacomCBS in 2019) having made offers.